 Community Action Council

-The mission of the Community Action Council (CAC) is to strengthen the ability of BU ADRC staff and faculty to (1) conduct quality, inclusive research by ensuring adequate representation of African American participants in both the HOPE registry and other studies, (2) meet Education & Outreach Core goals, especially in regards to the needs and concerns of the African American community, and (3) increase community awareness of Alzheimer’s disease (AD) and current treatments and lifestyle factors.
+The mission of both Community Action Council’s (CAC) is to strengthen the ability of BU ADRC staff and faculty to (1) conduct quality, inclusive research by ensuring adequate representation of all participants in both the HOPE registry and other studies, (2) meet Education & Outreach Core goals, especially in regards to the needs and concerns of individuals at risk due to demographics or by diagnosis, and (3) increase community awareness of Alzheimer’s disease (AD) and current treatments and lifestyle factors.

 To achieve its mission, the CAC has several objectives: